CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VnicEthIfInventoryAllOf.md

 `func (o *VnicEthIfInventoryAllOf) UnsetSpVnics()`

 UnsetSpVnics ensures that no value is present for SpVnics, not even an explicit nil
+### GetSrcTemplate

+`func (o *VnicEthIfInventoryAllOf) GetSrcTemplate() VnicVnicTemplateRelationship`

+GetSrcTemplate returns the SrcTemplate field if non-nil, zero value otherwise.

+### GetSrcTemplateOk

+`func (o *VnicEthIfInventoryAllOf) GetSrcTemplateOk() (*VnicVnicTemplateRelationship, bool)`

+GetSrcTemplateOk returns a tuple with the SrcTemplate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSrcTemplate

+`func (o *VnicEthIfInventoryAllOf) SetSrcTemplate(v VnicVnicTemplateRelationship)`

+SetSrcTemplate sets SrcTemplate field to given value.

+### HasSrcTemplate

+`func (o *VnicEthIfInventoryAllOf) HasSrcTemplate() bool`

+HasSrcTemplate returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)